Joseph-33/GraspTools/README.md

 ## DF orbital optimisation assistant (orbital_reoptimisation.sh)

-A bash script that automates much of the DF layer optimisation for you, with many functions such as nuclear decrease mode and creating screened hydrogenic functions to reestimate orbitals.
+A bash script that automates much of the DF layer optimisation for you, with many functions such as nuclear charge decrease mode and creating screened hydrogenic functions to reestimate orbitals.

 ## Clist generator (clistgen.py)